BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 It may be appropriate to have an empty space rather than a door.
 The empty space's frame will still definitively seperate the two areas, while reducing traffic issues and provide a sense of less constriction.

-There are also some legal requirements to be aware of however, such as the need for two doors between each kitchen and bathroom.
+There are also some legal requirements to be aware of however (such as the need for two doors between each kitchen and bathroom).
 For all the legal requirements it must follow, see [the document on this page](https://www.abcb.gov.au/Resources/NCC).
 You will need to register if you want to download the documents, but it is free.

 ## Where do I put the door?